giovanni-iannaccone/WebWeaver/README.md

 }
 ```

-- algorithm: rr for Round Robin, rnd for random choice, iph for ip hash
+- **algorithm**: rr for Round Robin, rnd for random choice, iph for ip hash
-- host: localhost, an ip or your domain
+- **host**: localhost, an ip or your domain
-- dashboard: the port dashboard will run on
+- **dashboard**: the port dashboard will run on
-- servers: write here your servers addresses and ports
+- **servers**: write here your servers addresses and ports
-- healthCheck:  seconds of the healthCheck timeout, put less than or 0 if you don't want the server to do any
+- **healthCheck**:  seconds of the healthCheck timeout, put less than or 0 if you don't want the server to do any
-- logs: file where to save logs, put nothing between quotes if you don't want to save logs
+- **logs**: file where to save logs, put nothing between quotes if you don't want to save logs
-- prohibited: file you don't want the server to show
+- **prohibited**: file you don't want the server to show

 ## 🎮 Usage